-So, I was surprised to find out how obscure Time Fades Away was.
+So, I was surprised to find out how obscure Time Fades Away had become.
 It had yet to make its way onto Compact Disc and its digital scarcity made it one of Neil’s most bootlegged albums.
 Even in 2003 when Neil was putting a lot of his odd ball, experimental albums from the ’80s on CD for the first time, Time Fades Away was not invited to the party.
 After digging a little further, I found the reason why: Neil hates it.

 The album is a collection of concert recordings from various venues in 1973 (“Love in Mind” being the only exception as it was recorded in ’71).
 Apparently Neil was drinking heavily at this time and wasn’t in the best frame of mind.
 To make matters worse, audiences during the tour were lukewarm to his supporting band, The Stray Gators.
-Their heavier, electric edge were in direct contrast with those who played on Neil’s mega successful album Harvest.
+Their heavier, electric edge were in direct contrast with those who played on Neil’s mega successful folk rock album Harvest.

 In 1987 Neil labeled it as “the worst record I ever made”.

-The album opens up with the title track, “Time Fades Away”.
+The album opens up with the title track, Time Fades Away.
 The tune has a country groove with some harp and pedal steel action added in.
 The lyrics are about a father who is advising his son to not waste his time with the drugs because life is too short.
 (Or perhaps Neil is talking about Danny.)
 I dig the slide work on this one.

-Neil is solo on the piano for the next track, “Journey Thru The Past”.
+Neil is solo on the piano for the next track, Journey Thru The Past.
 The tune is about Neil and his lady friend taking separate nostalgic journeys through their own respective pasts.
 He wonders if they will still be together when they reunite.
 Neil wrote it at the same time he was writing the soundtrack for the film Journey Through the Past.
 He included it here instead of the soundtrack since, as he states “I found out that they had nothing to do with each other.”
 Neil makes an audible mistake during a chord change, but man… this is a downright gorgeous tune.
-Really too bad it is buried on this album.

-“This will be kinda… experimental…” That is how Neil’s CSN&Y buddy David Crosby kicks off the track “Yonder Stands the Sinner”.
+“This will be kinda… experimental…” That is how Neil’s CSN&Y buddy David Crosby kicks off the track Yonder Stands the Sinner.
 The tune is about conflict and it feels like it could have used some more time in the oven.
 Not a bad song, but Neil is pushing the vocals here.

-“L.A.” is the only track with its own Wikipedia post.
+L.A. is the only track with its own Wikipedia post.
 Most likely because it was covered by The Black Crowes in 2006.
 The tune is of Neil’s vision for a post apocalyptic L.A. with lyrics that are a wee bit too much on the nose for my taste.
 Not bad by any stretch but again probably needed more time to cook.

-The solo piano is back for the shortest track on the album, “Love In Mind”.
+The solo piano is back for the shortest track on the album, Love In Mind.
 Barely not reaching the 2 minute mark, the lyrics are a poem that moves from questions of love to life itself.
 Deep stuff.
 Past the dutchie on the left hand side.

-Neil has his electric out for “Don’t Be Denied”, a personal tune that I think defines the “singer/songwriter” category.
-It’s about some major moments in Neil’s life where he doesn’t give up.
+Neil has his electric out for Don’t Be Denied.
+The lyrics are about some major moments in Neil’s life where he doesn’t give up.
 Getting beat up at school after moving to Winnipeg as a kid, playing guitar with his friends, leaving Canada, playing in L.A.
 Great tune.
 Probably my favorite on the album.

 Neil is solo on the piano and harp for “The Bridge”.
 The song is about a broken relationship built on lies.
 Both involved are trying to build “a bridge” back to each other.
 Another one with lyrics that are too on the nose.
 It’s OK, but I’m guessing this might be one Neil wasn’t happy with.

-If you’re a fan of the Neil’s big jam tunes like “Cortez the Killer” or “Like a Hurricane”, you owe it to yourself to check out “Last Dance”.
-Lyrically the tune feels like an early demo:
+If you’re a fan of the Neil’s big jam tunes like Cortez the Killer or Like a Hurricane, you owe it to yourself to check out “Last Dance”.
+Lyrically, it is not great:

 Oof.
 But if you can look past that, you’ve got a rockin’, almost 9 minute jam with Graham Nash joining in on a six string and backing vocals.
 It doesn’t exactly have that signature “Crazy Horse” groove, or a monster guitar solo from Neil, but it does plug along nicely while doing its own thing.